cbednarski/packer-ubuntu/README.md

 This repo includes a [Packer](https://packer.io) template that builds base VMs for [Vagrant](https://vagrantup.com).
 The VMs use Ubuntu LTS releases such as Ubuntu 14.04 Trusty Tahr and Ubuntu 16.04 Xenial Xerus.
 They use the server flavor and are 64-bit only.

-The images are built for Vagrant using the VMware and VirtualBox providers, and support shared folders.

-Beyond that, the images are designed to include as little as possible so you can build your own automation on top using chef, pupper, bash, [ifs](https://github.com/cbednarski/ifs-python), or whatever you like!
+These images are built for Vagrant using the VMware and VirtualBox providers, and support shared folders.
+Beyond that, the images are designed to include as little as possible so you can build your own automation on top using chef, puppet, bash, [ifs](https://github.com/cbednarski/ifs-python), or whatever you like!

 This project was originally based on [mitchellh/packer-ubuntu-12.04-docker](https://github.com/mitchellh/packer-ubuntu-12.04-docker) but has since diverged quite a bit.
-Feel free to clone this repo and use it as a basis for your own Vagrant boxes!
+Feel free to fork this repo and use it as a basis for your own Vagrant boxes!

 ## Atlas